On the structure of dg categories of relative singularities: Introduction

-The corollary above improves all the previous results on the equivalence between the dg-categories of singularities and the dg-category of matrix factorizations as it removes the regularity assumption on the potential. \textit{Acknowledgments} This paper's results are part of my PhD project under the supervision of B. Toën and G. Vezzosi.
+The corollary above improves all the previous results on the equivalence between the dg categories of singularities and the dg category of matrix factorizations as it removes the regularity assumption on the potential. \textit{Acknowledgments} This paper's results are part of my PhD project under the supervision of B. To\"en and G. Vezzosi.
 I would like to thank them both for uncountable many conversations on the subject.
-I would also like to acknowledge D. Beraldo, V. Melani and M. Robalo for many useful remarks and suggestions.
+I would also like to acknowledge D. Beraldo, F.~D\'eglise, T.~Dyckerhoff, B.~Keller, V. Melani, M. Robalo, S.~Scherotzke and J.~Tapia for many useful remarks and suggestions.

+I would like to thank two anonymous referees who spotted several typos and inaccuracies and provided me with many useful suggestions to improve the exposition of this paper.

-This material is partially based upon work supported by the National Science Foundation under Grant No. DMS-1440140 while the author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2019 semester.
+This material is based upon work supported by the National Science Foundation under Grant No. DMS-1440140 while the author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2019 semester.